Digital standards catalogue status

 - Cabinet, or

-- a New Zealand government organisation with the authority to do so, for example a functional lead.
+- a New Zealand government organisation with the authority to do so, for example a system lead.

 When the mandate applies only to specific government organizations, this will be noted in the standards description.